hasgeek/events/_rootconf_events/2018-security-clinic.md

     ### Agenda
     Each pitstop will cover the following:
     1. Introduction to the pitstop topic
-    2. Chance to play arund with tools that attackers and security professionals daily
+    2. Chance to play around with tools that attackers and security professionals daily
     3. Resources about Open Source tools which you can download and try on your own
     4. Awareness about practice labs so that you can practice things safely in a legal mannger
     5. Answers to questions you may have on the topic